Bullock & Star Hardware

 - Green-Eyed Monster: He's angered by the happiness of others, since genuine happiness eludes him on a constant basis.
 When Richardson gains applause for his juggling, he's furious and Jack Langrishe subsequently calls him on it.Jack: Envy is a cardinal sin, Mr. Farnum.
 Cardinal sin!

 - Karma Houdini: By all rights, Farnum should have been killed a dozen times over yet he always manages to slither his way to survival.
 Still, he hardly leads a charmed life, as the good people of Deadwood and elsewhere do tend to visit upon him every imaginable indignity except the final one.

-- Mommy Issues: Vaguely alluded to."Puberty may bring you to understand what we take for mother-love is really murderous hatred and a desire for revenge."
+- Mommy Issues: He vaguely alludes to having these, and considering what type of person EB is, his family life must have been fascinating."Puberty may bring you to understand what we take for mother-love is really murderous hatred and a desire for revenge."

 - Professional Butt-Kisser: To just about everyone who is a station above him.

 - Sesquipedalian Loquaciousness: Not to Merrick's extent, but close.

 - Slime Ball: Everyone who encounters E.B. instantly knows what kind of man he is due to the secretion of slime that he tries to pass off as charm.
 It's accepted by everyone, from the good-hearted Charlie Utter to the monstrous George Hearst, that E.B. is a vile runt of a man who can't be trusted to take a step forward without trying to pull some pathetic con.Jane: Who runs that joint?